MonsterZelek/a/Setup-Display-&-Buttons.md

 1) Open Arduino and go to `A_config.h` (second tab)

 2) Change all the `#define` settings according to your setup.
 The default settings are for the [I2C example setup](#example-setup-with-spi-oled), just without the Neopixel LED.
+Be sure not to confuse the GPIO pins with the NodeMCU pins (D0,D1...)!
+You can find the NodeMCU pinout above.

 3) Don't forget to change `#define USE_DIPLAY false` to `#define USE_DIPLAY true`